node-prism/grove/README.md

 }
 ```

-Handlers are wrapped in order to catch what would otherwise be an uncaught Promise rejection
-or thrown error by passing it to whatever Express error middlewares have been defined.
+In order to handle what would normally be an uncaught Promise rejection or thrown error, handlers are wrapped and the resulting error is routed to the defined Express error middlewares.

 ```typescript
 function throws() {